Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Examples in Euclidean Space

 \section{Examples in Euclidean Space}

 Let us consider a few larger examples for the concrete space $\dR^n$ and the programs that we can extract from the proofs.
 We use the subset of dyadic rational numbers as the countable dense subset.
 The dyadic numbers are defined as pairs $\dD \equivto \dZ \times \dN$ and we identify the pair $(z,n)$ with the real $z \cdot 2^{-n}$.
-Similarly we write $\dD^m$ for the $m$-element list of $\dD$ when $m : \dN$ and suppose that the trivial coercion from $\dD^m$ to $\dR^m$ is taken implicitly.
+Similarly, we write $\dD^m$ for the type of length-$m$ lists over $\dD$ when $m : \dN$, and suppose that the trivial coercion from $\dD^m$ to $\dR^m$ is taken implicitly.

 We use dyadic numbers to approximate real numbers.